AdobeDocs/pass.en/help/authentication/javascript-sdk-cookbook.md

-**II.** Call `setRequestor()`to establish the identity of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass authentication endpoints.
+**II.** Call `setRequestor()`to establish the identity of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass Authentication endpoints.

 **Triggers:** None, but enables `displayProviderDialog()` to be called when needed.